-Establishing or expanding operations closer to new customer bases in Asia, EMEA, and Latin America has generating substantial gains.
-At the same time, innovation and product development are gearing up to offer products in higher growth product categories such as 3D printing, health and fitness devices, smart appliances, and ultra HD television.
+Establishing or expanding operations closer to new customer bases in Asia, EMEA, and Latin America has generated substantial gains.
+At the same time, innovation and product development are gearing up to offer products in higher growth product categories such as virtual and augmented reality (VR/AR), 3D printing, health and fitness devices, smart appliances, and ultra HD television.
 Demand for mobile connected devices is still strong but revenue growth is beginning to slow.
 We have also seen considerable success in revenue growth by implementing changes to our clients’ pricing management practices.

 For any of our clients’ top priorities, Accel brings a unique perspective and focus on bottom-line results.
 We have first-hand experience working across the entire electronics value chain — from semiconductor to box-build and finally to software and services.
 We have worked with our clients’ suppliers and customers.
 Second, we only hire and staff engagements with experts that have worked in the electronics industry and who know the technology and operational levers.

-A traditionally cyclical industry, global semiconductor revenues reached $400B+ in 2017 (from $338B in 2014).
-Looking to take advantage of the revenue upswing, semiconductor firms are navigating through a challenging environment currently driven by the “5 Cs”:
+A traditionally cyclical industry, global semiconductor revenues reached $419B+ in 2019 (down 12% from 2018).
+Looking to recover from the industry downturn, semiconductor firms are navigating through a challenging environment currently driven by the “5 Cs”:

 As such, semiconductor firms are looking to drive operating profits by effectively managing costs while enabling new revenue streams and optimizing portfolios.
 To achieve this, enabling sound R&D and operations fundamentals are paramount.

-to analog, we have hands-on experience driving top-line improvements and enabling bottom-line results.
+Accel has extensive knowledge across the semiconductor spectrum.
+From memory to microprocessors and digital logic to analog, we have hands-on experience driving top-line improvements and enabling bottom-line results.
 We staff engagements with experts who have worked in the semiconductor industry and who understand the technologies, unique business environment, operational levers, and end-to-end value chain.